King County crisis center tax leading in Tuesday’s special election

 There is no walk-in mental health crisis facility available to the public in King County.
 The closest alternative, Downtown Emergency Service Center’s Crisis Solutions Center, has limited capacity and requires a referral from police, a mobile crisis team or a mental health worker.

+“Our voters understand that property taxes are imperfect tools to generate the revenue we need to solve pressing problems, but they understand that this is a huge need in our community, and they chose hope and they chose support for our neighbors living in crisis,” King County County Councilmember Girmay Zahilay said after results were released Tuesday night.
+“It means we’re coming together to solve a problem, we’re coming together to give people hope, and we’re coming together to provide people a place to go when they’re in crisis so they can get the care they need to heal.”

 The proposed crisis centers would operate on a “no-wrong door” policy, modeled after a system implemented in Arizona.
 The facilities would be available to anyone experiencing a mental or behavioral health crisis, regardless of insurance status.
-People in need of substance-use treatment could be treated on site or transferred to a detox center or rehabilitation program.
+People in need of substance use treatment could be treated on site or transferred to a detox center or rehabilitation program.

 While the levy divides the county into four regions and plans to place a crisis center in each, the facilities would be open to all residents, even those who don’t live in King County.
 A fifth center would serve youths.
 Specific locations aren’t yet known: Cities and providers are expected to partner to propose sites, which could present a future challenge if neighbors object.